carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 * Update: No interruption

 **method**
-Basic method configuration object.
+Method configuration container.

 * Required: *yes*
 * Type: Object
-* Update: Not available
+* Update: Child properties may be changed according to documentation.

 **method.httpMethod**
 The HTTP verb that this method adheres to.
+E.g POST, GET etc.

 * Required: *yes*
 * Type: String